max-schweikl/Final-Project_Group-5/README.md

 Python and Pandas will be utilized to clean our dataset throughout the length of this project.

 ## Chosen Database
-Currently our group is leaning towards utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.
+We'll be utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.  once ETL is performed and the database is established, this will also be shared on an AWS RDS site for team collaboration.

 ## Chosen Machine Learning Model
- We would like to use a regression ML model to understand which movie production factors lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
+ We will be building a regression ML model to understand which movie production factors lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
 Being this is a categorization question, it may also be worth exploring if a decision tree model also makes the most sense for our analyis here too.

 ## Chosen Dashboard
-Our team is currently considering utilizing matplotlib for our visualizations on this project, comparing various movie input components against their resulting revenue that was generated.
-We may also provide this visualization via an HTML webpage with Javascript-enabled table(s) for interactivity, which would include features such as drop-down menu for inputting various movie attributes to determine output success measurement factors.
+Our team has chosen two visualization methods for this project.
+The first being a Tableau dashboard, which shows, by genre (as a drop-down option), the total revenue by year trend over time, total number of movies that are successful or unsuccessful, average revenue and rating, list of top movies by rating and revenue, and finally the total revenue over all measured years.
+The second visualization is an HTML webpage with Javascript-enabled drop-down filters, which will be utilized for plugging in various movie attributes (ex: genre, cast/crew, release date, etc.) for plugging in and seeing which have the higher influence in determining movie success.

 ## High Level Project Plan Diagram
 Find below a high-level project plan diagram